MODULE 1 – QUESTIONED DOCUMENT EXAMINATION

 MODULE 10 – TYPOGRAPHY AND CHECK WRITER

-MODULE 11 – SECURITY FEATURES IN DIFFERENT TYPE OF DOCUMENTS
+MODULE 11 – SECURITY FEATURES IN DIFFERENT TYPES OF DOCUMENTS

 MODULE 13 – ART FORGERY

-MODULE 14 – TECHNIQUE AND INSTRUMENT USED IN DOCUMENT EXAMINATION
+MODULE 14 – TECHNIQUES AND INSTRUMENTS USED IN DOCUMENT EXAMINATION